 You can read more of my thoughts after the gallery.

 Quarter Horse Coffee Roasters occupies a double unit on Birmingham’s Bristol Street, 10-minutes’ walk south of the centre.
-The two parts of the business occupy either side of the unit, each with its own front door.
-On the right as you enter, the coffee shop, while on the left, the roastery.
-However, with the dividing wall knocked through, the interior feels like a single space, only the separate doors hinting at the original configuration.
+The two parts of the business occupy their own unit, each with its own front door, the café on the right, the roastery on the left.
+These days the roastery is enclosed by a wall which doesn’t quite reach the (admittedly very high) ceiling.